-- o We continue to explore various means and the most cost efficient methods to inject new capital for the explosive growth we are experiencing.
-With this in mind, the Company has entered into an agreement with AKD Securities to conduct a pre-IPO and IPO of the shares of common stock of NetSol Technologies Ltd., its subsidiary located in Lahore, Pakistan on the Karachi Stock Exchance (KSE). - o Infuse new capital from potential exercise of outstanding investor warrants and employees options for business development and enhancement of infrastructures. - NetSol has engaged Westrock Advisors LLC, in New York for new investor relations and company coverage.
-Just recently, they initiated and distributed research coverage of NetSol with a "buy" rating.
+- We continue to explore various means and the most cost efficient methods to inject new capital for the explosive growth we are experiencing.
+With this in mind, the Company has entered into an agreement with AKD Securities to conduct a pre-IPO and IPO of the shares of common stock of NetSol Technologies Ltd., its subsidiary located in Lahore, Pakistan on the Karachi Stock Exchange (KSE) - Infuse new capital from potential exercise of outstanding investor warrants and employees options for business development and enhancement of infrastructures. - NetSol has engaged Westrock Advisors LLC, in New York for new investor relations and company coverage.